 Note: If you’re using the granulated lecithin, you need to soak the lecithin granules in the 1 cup of water for a minimum of 3-5 hours prior to making your vitamin C.

 - Using a blender or a stick blender, mix all of the ingredients until combined.

 - Pour your mixture into your ultrasonic cleaner and run for 6-8 minutes, stirring occasionally.

 - Pour mixture into a glass jar and store in the fridge.
-It is only shelf-stable at room temperature for a couple days, but in the fridge it will last a couple weeks.
+It is only shelf-stable at room temperature for a couple of days, but in the fridge, it will last a couple of weeks.

 Take some each day on an empty stomach, at least 15-20 minutes before eating.
 I take mine first thing when I get up.
 The “dose” will vary, depending on what your needs are, but I take one shot glass worth, which is roughly 1 ounce.
 If I am feeling really run down or am being exposed to the crud, I up that to 2 ounces per day, one in the morning, and one in the afternoon/evening between meals.